🍽️ RESTAURANT INSURANCE SPECIALISTS

 High Minimum Wage

-Seattle's $19.97 minimum wage (no tip credit) and Washington's statewide $16.28 rate create the highest restaurant labor costs in the nation.
+Seattle's elevated minimum wage (no tip credit) and Washington's above-federal statewide rate create some of the highest restaurant labor costs in the nation.
 Since workers' comp premiums are payroll-based, Washington restaurants pay more in workers' comp per employee than equivalent operations in lower-wage states.

 3